VVRud/roman_clf/README.md

 - Cropping;
 - Padding;
-- Bluring;
+- Blurring;
 - Different affine transformations

-Data will be generated into folder `data_clean/_class_` near existing images.
+Data will be generated into the folder `data_clean/_class_` near existing images.

-Splitting data contains process of reading filenames of images and resaving them into folder `data_splitted/(train or test)/_class_`.
+Splitting data contains the process of reading filenames of images and resaving them into folder `data_splitted/(train or test)/_class_`.

 ## Model structure

-We had a task of image classification, so that it was decided to use convolutional network with some tricks and whistles.
+We had a task of image classification so that it was decided to use a convolutional network with some tricks and whistles.
-Main graph of the model is shown below.
+The main graph of the model is shown below.

 <details>
     <summary><b>Graph</b></summary>
         <img src="figures/graph.png" width="100%"/>
 </details>

 Our model consists of 5 blocks, where `block_1` - `block_4` are convolution blocks and `dense` block contains only dense layers.
-Architectures of each block separately is described below.
+Architectures of each block are separately described below.

 ### Blocks 1-3